-And as you plan your farming calendar in 2016, our in-house agronomist Elijah Lemomo, advises that you should make it the year of short-season crops.
+And as you plan your farming calendar in 2016, our in-house agronomist Elijah Lemomo, advices that you should make it the year of short-season crops.

 Over the next one month, starting December 17, agronomist Lemomo will be telling you the kinds of crops you should be focusing on in each month of next.

-This is the third installment of the 12-part series, dubbed Crops of 2016, the only planting and harvesting calendar you should have.
+This is the first installment of the 12-part series, dubbed Crops of 2016, the only planting and harvesting calendar you should have.